 - View as map

-The house is set amongst beautiful, 18th-century parklands, with river walks, a temple and the remains of the Bathing House.
-In the 19th century, efforts were concentrated on the immediate environs of the house, with the creation of a formal garden behind the house, and the planting of the yew trees in front of the house.
-The break up of the estate in the 1960s, however, meant that the immense walled gardens, formerly situated to the north-west of the house have been built upon.
-These kitchen gardens were by the early 20th century the most profitable aspect of the estate, and a great source of local employment.
-Today only the farmyard beyond the west wing remains.
+In the 19th century, restoration efforts were focused on the immediate surroundings of the house; a formal garden was built behind the house and yew trees planted in front.
+The break up of the estate in the 1960s meant that the immense walled gardens, formerly situated to the north-west of the house were developed.
+These kitchen gardens were by the early 20th century the most profitable aspect of the estate, and a great source of local employment, though today only the farmyard beyond the west wing remains.